MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-users.md

  - The overall structure of a page (but not business data) is cached on the client device after a page is accessed the first time.

 The time taken to load any page is also affected by the number of controls on the page.
 Users can improve performance on complex pages using these methods:
-- By collapsing secondary content that may be needed only occasionally.
-For example, when a FastTab on a card page is collapsed, Business Central saves time from attempting to display all the content within that FastTab.
+- By *collapsing* secondary content that may be needed only occasionally.
+For example, when the FactBox pane on a page is collapsed, Business Central saves time from attempting to display all the related facts.
-- By hiding secondary content entirely from the page.
+- By *hiding* secondary content entirely from the page.
 For example, hiding Role Center parts or columns that are not used by the user, department or organization will also improve the time needed to load the page.
-Learm more about [Personalizing Your Workspace](/dynamics365/business-central/ui-personalization-user)
+Learn more about [Personalizing Your Workspace](/dynamics365/business-central/ui-personalization-user)

 > [!NOTE]
 > These suggestions only affect the time taken to display the content.
 All data and operations related to this content are still processed.